liuqx315/Multiscale-pattern/sundials_extensions/doc/source/FortranInterface.rst

 As an option when using either of these dense linear solvers, the user may supply a routine that computes a dense approximation of the system Jacobian :math:`J = \frac{\partial f_I}{\partial y}`.
-If supplied, it must have one of the following forms:
+If supplied, it must have the following form: